-Figure 1: Growth of K. pneumoniae on nutrient agar (A) and MacConkey agar (B) Spot test for the detection of K. pneumoniae specific bacteriophages

-Bacteriophages against K. pneumoniae strain KP9 were detected in two of five sewage samples.
+Figure 1: Growth of K. pneumoniae on nutrient agar (A) and MacConkey agar (B) Spot test for the detection of K. pneumoniae specific bacteriophages Bacteriophages against K. pneumoniae strain KP9 were detected in two of five sewage samples.
 KPP2 was the name of the bacteriophage that was acquired from DHQ Shangla, whereas KPP1 was the name of the bacteriophage that was acquired from THQ Shangla.

-Figure: 2 Detection of bacteriophages through spot test KPP1 (A) and KPP2 (B) spot test

-Isolated bacteriophages produced clear transparent plaques
+Figure: 2 Detection of bacteriophages through spot test KPP1 (A) and KPP2 (B) spot test Isolated bacteriophages produced clear transparent plaques

 On a double layer agar plate, the isolated phage produced a circular, clear plaque that was antagonistic to K. pneumoniae strain KP9.
 The plaque is composed of two circular layers, with an outer circle around the inner, completely transparent center.
 The existence of this hazy layer surrounding plaque is a sign that bacteriophages are producing the depolymerase enzyme.
 KPP2 had a diameter of 2 mm while KPP1 had a diameter of 3 mm.
-The halo surrounding the strain the bacterial host papsulated by soluble enzymes soluble enzymes soluble.
+The halo surrounding the plaque indicates that the bacterial host cell was decapsulated by soluble enzymes such depolymerase, which was produced by phages KPP2 and KPP1.